BradenWelsh/ElkStackProject/README.md

 The playbook implements the following tasks:
 - The playbook installs a DVWA docker container, installs pip3, installs Docker-Python, and Enables Docker on boot.
-- The elkServer playbook deploys and launches a elk docker container with the published ports of 5601 9200 and 5044.
+- The elkServer playbook deploys and launches a elk docker container with the published ports of 5601 9200 and 5044 and increased virtual memory.
 - The metricbeat and filebeat yml files are deployed onto the server and monitors logs.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.